Arvonit/rubik/README.md

 ## Overview

-This project is primarily a web application, so it is divided into frontend and backend modules.
+This project is primarily a web app, so it is divided into both client and server modules.
 The backend is written in Python and does most of the heavy lifting as my data structures class was taught in Python and the interface was originally a CLI.
-The frontend is a React app written in TypeScript.
+The frontend is built with NextJS.

-This project uses `poetry` to manage dependencies for the Python part and `npm` for the JavaScript part, so you must have both installed.
+This project uses `poetry` to manage dependencies for the backend and `npm` for the frontend, so you must have both installed.
 To download the python dependencies, you simply run `poetry install`.
 You can than forward any shell command to `poetry` using `poetry run`.
 For instance, to run an interactive session of python, use `poetry run python3`. `poetry` also includes a shell to avoid the `poetry run` prefix to shell commands.
 You can launch this with `poetry shell`.
-To download the node dependencies, you similarly run `npm install`.
+Similarly, to download the node dependencies, run `npm install`.

 ## Usage